If you're using directory synchronization, locate and correct the duplicate attributes. To do this, follow these steps:

 This problem occurs if the value of the msRTCSIP-PrimaryUserAddress attribute or the value of the Session Initiation Protocol (SIP) proxy address is the same for two users in Office 365.

-Note Even though the error message specifically states that the value in the local Active Directory isn't unique, you may experience this issue even though you aren't using the Windows Azure Active Directory Sync Tool.
+Note Even though the error message specifically states that the value in the local Active Directory isn't unique, you may experience this issue even though you aren't using the Microsoft Azure Active Directory Sync Tool.
 If you don't use Directory Synchronization, contact Office 365 technical support for help with resolving the issue.